Model Selection for Treatment Choice: Penalized Welfare Maximization: An Application using Monotone Allocations

-As we have previously discussed, this class of allocations will have infinite VC dimension when continuous covariates are used.
-Accordingly, in the results that follow, we will assume both covariates are continuous.
-However, note that in our application years of education is a discrete covariate.
-This discrepancy is not an issue for illustrating our method, and we think it is important that we make our study comparable to the one in \cite{kt2015}.

 The approximating sequence we consider is the one described in Example \ref{ex:aseq3}, but now with a non-increasing monotonicity constraint.
-Recall that this was a sequence such that the resulting allocations partitioned the covariate space with a progressively refined, piecewise-linear, monotone boundary.
+Recall that this was a sequence such that the resulting allocations partitioned the covariate space with a progressively refined, piecewise linear, monotone boundary.
 Given any fixed class in this sequence, we can perform EWM in that class.
-For example, Figure \ref{fig:EWM1} below illustrates the result of performing EWM on the simplest class in the approximating sequence.
+Figure \ref{fig:EWM1} below illustrates the result of performing EWM on the simplest class in the approximating sequence.
 This class is equivalent to the class of linear treatment rules from \cite{kt2015}, but with an additional slope constraint.
+Appendix C describes the computational details of our implementation.

-At the other end of the spectrum, we could consider performing EWM in the most complicated class in our approximating sequence: this class corresponds to allocations that stipulate a threshold for previous income at every level of education (note that such a class exists here because years of education is discrete).
+At the other end of the spectrum, we could consider performing EWM in the most complicated class in our approximating sequence: this class corresponds to allocations that stipulate a threshold for previous income at every level of education (note that such a class exists here because years of education is discrete with finite support).
 Figure \ref{fig:EWM5} below illustrates the result of performing EWM in this class.

-As we would expect, the resulting allocation in the simplest class and in the most complicated class are quite different, and given the option to choose any class from our sequence, it is not obvious which one should be chosen given the size of the experiment.
-As we have seen throughout this paper, PWM will select the appropriate class to use.
-Before showing the results for the PWM rule, recall from Remark \ref{rem:infVC} that, if the class $\mathcal{G}$ is has infinite VC dimension (as it would if both covariates were continuous), then we \emph{cannot} establish a bound on maximum regret without imposing additional regularity conditions.
-Accordingly, we will first establish a set of regularity conditions under which we derive a bound on maximum regret of the PWM rule.
+As we can see, the resulting allocation in the simplest class and in the most complicated class look quite different, and given the option to choose any class from our sequence, it is not obvious which one should be chosen given the size of the experiment.
+Given that we have a finite sieve in this application, we can view the use of PWM in this context through the lenses of Corollaries \ref{cor:regretpt} or \ref{cor:knownclass}.
+In Figure \ref{fig:PWM}, we illustrate the result of performing PWM on our sequence of classes, where we used $3/4$ of our sample for estimation.
+Note that PWM selects the allocation from the second class in our sequence, which corresponds to a piecewise-linear allocation with one possible ``kink".